Debt Ratios for Home Financing

-Lenders use a ratio called "debt to income" to determine the most you can pay monthly after you've paid your other recurring debts.
+Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you've paid your other monthly debts.

-In general, conventional mortgage loans need a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+Typically, conventional loans require a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-For these ratios, the first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything.
+The first number is how much (by percent) of your gross monthly income that can be spent on housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything.

-The second number is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
-Recurring debt includes payments on credit cards, auto/boat loans, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
+Recurring debt includes payments on credit cards, vehicle payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our very useful Mortgage Qualification Calculator.
+If you'd like to run your own numbers, feel free to use our Loan Qualification Calculator.

-Don't forget these are just guidelines.
-We'd be happy to go over pre-qualification to help you determine how large a mortgage you can afford.
+Don't forget these are only guidelines.
+We will be thrilled to help you pre-qualify to help you figure out how large a mortgage you can afford.